19hours/sg-statutes/Acts/Stamp Duties Act.md

 The person by whom the note is executed

-11Second Schedule to be deleted when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.
+\*Second Schedule to be deleted when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

 (Sections 2(a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)